Sacramento Nursing Home Abuse Attorneys. Also in, Fairfield, the Bay Area and Surrounding Areas

 Nursing Home Abuse Attorneys

 Although the nursing home industry is intended to provide a caring, nurturing environment for individuals in their golden years, some facilities are motivated more by profit than by proper patient care, so abuses occur.
 State and federal laws protect nursing home and assisted living facility residents and, with the help of a skilled attorney, nursing home abuse victims or survivors may be able to hold negligent nursing homes accountable and be compensated for their injuries and loss.
 York Law Firm features a team of experienced nursing home abuse attorneys.
-Our nursing home abuse lawyers serve Sacramento, Roseville, Elk Grove, Folsom, Fairfield and the surrounding locations.
+Our Sacramento nursing home abuse attorneys also serve Roseville, Elk Grove, Folsom, Fairfield and the the bay area.
 We have been successful in obtaining millions of dollars on behalf of nursing home abuse victims, whether by settlement or by trial.
 We will work aggressively to protect the rights of your loved one.

 What Is Nursing Home Neglect and Abuse?